luser-dr00g/inca/README.md

     1 4 7 10
     2 5 8 11
     3 6 9 12

-            @_
+            @`
     3 4
     12 9 6 3
     11 8 5 2
     10 7 4 1

+    josh@Z1 ~/inca
+    $

-Example session: dyadic functions and operators. long lines have been manually wrapped and indicated with '\'.
+Example session: dyadic functions and operators.
+long lines have been manually wrapped and indicated with '\'.
+(early version: _ underscore was result of previous line, now ` backtick)

     josh@Z1 ~/inca
     $ ./inca